ionic-team/capacitor-docs/docs/apis/inappbrowser.md

 # @capacitor/inappbrowser

 The InAppBrowser Plugin provides a web browser view that allows you to load any web page externally.
 It behaves as a standard web browser and is useful to load untrusted content without risking your application's security.
-It offers three different ways to open URLs: in a WebView, in an in-app system browser (Custom Tabs for Android and SFSafariViewController for iOS), and in the device's default browser.
+It offers three different ways to open URLs; in a WebView, in an in-app system browser (Custom Tabs for Android and SFSafariViewController for iOS), and in the device's default browser.

 ## Install